Serving

 -- Garnish

-1. Slice the ZUCCHINI diagonally into 1/4 inch thick slices, Salt liberally, tumble well and set aside to sweat for about 30 minutes.
+1. Slice the ZUCCHINI into rounds or diagonals 1/4 inch thick.
+Salt liberally, tumble well and set aside to sweat for about 30 minutes.

 2. Slice the BEEF thin and then into narrow strips.

-3. Dry roast 2 T SESAME SEEDS (enough for both marinade and garnish).
+3. Dry roast 2 T white SESAME SEEDS (enough for both marinade and garnish) until light golden.

-4. Slice SCALLION very thin, both white and green.
+4. Slice 1 SCALLION very thin, both white and green.
 Crush GARLIC and chop fine.
 Slice GINGER very thin and chop fine.
-Starting with Sesame Seeds and Pepper pound all solid Marinade Items together in a mortar, then mix with Beef, Sesame Oil and Soy Sauce.
-Set aside for 30 minutes or more turning once or twice.
+Starting with Sesame Seeds and Pepper pound all solid Marinade Items together in a mortar, then mix with Sesame Oil and Soy Sauce.
+Massage into Beef and set aside for at least 30 minutes, turning once or twice.

-5. Slice SCALLIONS very thin, both white and green, and mix ALL * Items.
+5. Slice 3 SCALLIONS very thin, both white and green, and mix all Sauce items.

-8. Heat Oil hot in a roomy sauté pan and stir in Beef including the marinade.
+2. In a spacious sauté pan heat Oil very hot and stir in Beef, including the marinade.
 Fry stirring until liquid has evaporated and meat starts to actually fry again.

-9. Stir in the Zucchini and Scallion mix.
+3. Stir in the Zucchini and Scallion mix.
 Fry stirring until all is well mixed.
-Turn heat down, cover and let cook a few minutes until zucchini is cooked through but still has plenty of bite.
+Turn heat down to low, cover and let cook a few minutes until zucchini is cooked through but still has plenty of bite.

 NOTES:

-1. Chili Powder: Korean is, of course, appropriate, but Kashmir would or similarly medium hot would do fine.
-See my Chili Page for details.
+Korean is, of course, appropriate, but Kashmir or similarly medium hot would do fine.
+For details see our Chili Powder / Flake page.